 Scallop pasta is such a simple but flavorful meal.
 I for one would much rather enjoy something like this at home for Valentine's day than join the hoards in a busy restaurant.
 Or find any old excuse to enjoy this, because it's definitely better than a once-a-year meal.

-- 8oz/225g pasta eg bucatini, linguini
+- 8 oz pasta eg bucatini, linguini

-- 1 large clove of garlic
+- 1 clove garlic large

-- ½tbsp olive oil
+- ½ tablespoon olive oil

-- ½lb scallops
+- 8 oz scallops

-- ¼cup white wine
+- ¼ cup white wine

-- 3tbsp chopped parsley
+- 3 tablespoon chopped parsley chopped quantity

 - Cook the pasta according to the packet instructions - typically around 7-10min in a large pot of boiling water.